 Reichskanzleitrakt, Government building in Innere Stadt, Vienna, Austria

-Construction began in 1723 under Emperor Charles VI, designed by Johann Lucas von Hildebrandt.
-Joseph Emanuel Fischer von Erlach later completed the project in 1730.
+Construction started in 1723 on the orders of Emperor Charles VI, based on designs by Johann Lucas von Hildebrandt.
+Joseph Emanuel Fischer von Erlach then took over and finished the project in 1730.

 The community of curious travelers